 A modernist building in central Palma

-Palma de Mallorca sounds like a tourist city and it is that, but above all it’s a living city of 400 000 local inhabitants.
-It’s a hundreds of years old city where Arabs, Jews and Christians have lived and they all together made the city to what it is now.
+Palma de Mallorca sounds like a tourist city and it is that, yet, even more, it’s a living city of 400 000 local inhabitants.
+Palma is a hundreds of years old city where Arabs, Jews and Christians used to live and they all together created the city to what it is today.

 Views of Palma de Mallorca, Spain

-Click on the small photos to see them in a slide show.
+Click on the small photos to show them in a slide show.

-Read more about Palma de Mallorca in my post What to See in Palma de Mallorca Old Town.
+To see more about the medieval alleys and architecture of Palma de Mallorca check out the post What to See in Palma de Mallorca Old Town.

 A beach in sight